 Zula B. Wylie Public Library Teen Volunteer Program

-In order to become a volunteer at the Zula B. Wylie Public Library, you must complete the application below as well as participate in a group interview and attend orientation.
-The volunteer coordinators will review applications, and then choose applicants to move on to the interview phase.
+In order to become a volunteer at the Zula B. Wylie Public Library, you must complete the application below and attend orientation.
 Volunteer space is limited, and completing the following application does not guarantee placement in our program.

 - Must be between 14 and 18 years old or attending high school

 - Must live in or attend school in Cedar Hill

 - Must not be fulfilling any type of court-ordered service including for truancy or DAEP

 All applicants must attend volunteer orientation before beginning volunteering.
 No exceptions.
 Orientation is held on the third Saturday of every month.
 Volunteer schedule will be determined at orientation.

 Teen volunteers play an integral part in helping library staff maintain the order and cleanliness of the library and its collection.
 Volunteer duties will consist largely of shelving items, reading shelves, cleaning shelves, searching for items, and any other miscellaneous tasks library staff may have to help keep the library running.
 Occasionally, volunteers are also needed to assist with the preparation and running of library events.